Nike Boys Basketball Camp Wingate University

 Talley scored over 1,200 points during his collegiate career, while also collecting over 400 assists.
 He led Eastern Michigan to its first-back-to-back 20 win seasons in over 20 years.
 A runner-up for Mr. Basketball in the state of Michigan as a high school senior, Talley won state championships in 2009 and 2010.

 Day Campers Check-in: Sunday between 1pm-2pm at Cuddy Arena lobby

 All Campers Check-out: Wednesday between 12pm-1pm

 Campers will reside in the dorms on campus and roommates are assigned by age and roommate request.
 If you have a roommate request, and have not already given it to us, please do so as soon as possible.
 Roommate requests are not guaranteed, if you don't have a roommate request, you will be placed in a room with someone near your age.
 It will be a great opportunity to meet someone new!

 The staff live in the dormitories with the campers and participate in evening activities.
 Drugs, alcohol and tobacco are strictly prohibited, and constitute, along with general misconduct, grounds for dismissal from camp without a refund.

-A swim party will take place one day during camp for extended day and overnight campers.
+A swim party will take place one day during camp for day and overnight campers.
 Please pack accordingly (bathing suit and pool towel).